Friedrich Accum: Scandal and lawsuit

 The Magistrate after hearing the whole of the Case observed that however valuable the books might be from which the leaves found in Mr Accum’s house had been taken, yet the leaves separated from them were only waste paper.
 If they had weighed a pound he would have committed him for the value of a pound of waste paper, but this not being the case he discharged him.

 The Royal Institution committee that met on 23 December 1820 was not, however, satisfied with this judgment, and decided to take further legal action against Accum.
 On 10 January 1821, an open letter directed to Earl Spencer, the president of the Institution, appeared in The Times defending Accum.
 The letter was signed "A.C", and Cole supposed that the author was the surgeon Anthony Carlisle, who had been friends with Accum since the first years of the latter's stay in London.
 This unsought support availed Accum little, as the minutes of the Royal Institution from 16 April 1821 show.
 These report the commencement of a lawsuit against Accum for theft of paper valued at 14 pence.
 Two of his friends were included in the indictment: the publisher Rudolph Ackermann and the architect John Papworth.
 These three appeared in court and paid altogether 400 pounds sterling as surety.
-Accum did not make an appearance at the court session.
-He had fled England and returned to Germany.